bovard/archon/README.md

 ```
 > archon watch replays/match.rms
 ```
-Opens match.rms if the visualizer for you to watch
+Opens match.rms in the visualizer for you to watch
 ```
 > archon watch replays
 ```